-We did notice some characters (we won’t name them here!) kept losing our marker and pen caps so we started bringing Retractable Sharpies on our Disney vacations – cruise and theme parks!
+We did notice some characters (we won’t name them here!) kept losing our marker and pen caps so we started bringing Sharpie Retractable Permanent Markers on our Disney vacations – cruise and theme parks!

-This is the one thing I wish I had brought for the entire family – adults and kids.
+This is the one thing I wish I had brought for my daughter and I.

-I actually didn’t own one prior to the cruise (now I do because I found one one sale so I’m ready for my next beach vacation!).
+We didn’t own one prior to the cruise (now we do because I found them on sale so we’re ready for our next beach vacation!).

 It’s so much easier to spend all day on the pool deck or disembarking on Castaway Cay with a swim suit and a cover-up instead of t-shirt, shorts and a swimsuit.
 Less things to deal with!

 If you can swing it, 2 coverups per person would be my recommendation – you don’t have to wait for it to dry to use it again.

 6. A Lightweight Easy to Clean Day Bag

 You will want a light bag to use on board and while you’re off the ship in ports.